-- 7.2.11 The intent of this policy is to ensure all residential schemes will assist in meeting a range of needs in the community and to ensure that no overall dwelling type will dominate any particular neighbourhood. - 7.2.12 In addition to evidence available in the form of the DSE Review (2017), in 2020 the NP Group also undertook a survey of estate agents [10] which covered the plan area, together with its own Housing Needs Survey [11] which was a survey delivered to every household in the plan area to establish a snap shot of current needs in the parish. - 7.2.13 Six estate agents participated in the estate agent survey [10].
+- 7.2.11 The intent of this policy is to ensure all residential schemes will assist in meeting a range of needs in the community and to ensure that no overall dwelling type will dominate any particular neighbourhood.
+Policy G6 addresses this matter.
+An assessment of housing need should be made based on the information in this part of the Plan (and that relating to Policy G7) together with any more up to date assessments of local housing need. - 7.2.12 In addition to evidence available in the form of the DSE Review (2017), in 2020 the NP Group also undertook a survey of estate agents [10] which covered the plan area, together with its own Housing Needs Survey [11] which was a survey delivered to every household in the plan area to establish a snap shot of current needs in the parish. - 7.2.13 Six estate agents participated in the estate agent survey [10].
 The key findings were that: - The supply and demand for all types and sizes of properties to buy is roughly in balance, although there is a shortage of building plots to buy and perhaps a shortage of houses with larger gardens or land. - There is a clear shortage of all types and sizes of property to rent, especially bungalows, and a slight shortage of properties with smaller gardens. - There is a demand from all demographics to buy in Gayton but there is slightly less frequent demand to buy in Gayton from people already living in Gayton and local villages compared to people wanting to buy in Gayton and moving from King's Lynn and elsewhere. - There is a demand from all demographics to rent in Gayton, except that retired couples are less frequently looking to rent.
-There is slightly more demand to rent in Gayton from people who already live in Gayton or local villages, compared to people from King's Lynn or anywhere else. - 7.2.14 Key findings of the housing needs survey [11] are set out in section 7.2.18 below under Policy G7 Affordable Housing on Rural Exception sites.
+There is slightly more demand to rent in Gayton from people who already live in Gayton or local villages, compared to people from King's Lynn or anywhere else.

+7.2.14 Key findings of the housing needs survey [11] are set out in section 7.2.18 below under Policy G7 - Affordable Housing on Rural Exception sites.